namvan/picocms.github.io/_docs/customization.md

 ### Themes

-You can create themes for your Pico installation in the `themes` folder.
-Pico uses [Twig][] for template rendering.
-You can select your theme by setting the `theme` option in `config/config.yml` to the name of your theme folder.

-[Pico's default theme][PicoTheme] isn't really intended to be used for a productive website, it's rather a starting point for creating your own theme.
-If the default theme isn't sufficient for you, and you don't want to create your own theme, you can use one of the great themes third-party developers and designers created in the past.
-As with plugins, you can find themes on our [themes][OfficialThemes] page.
+[Pico's default theme][PicoTheme] isn't really intended for a productive website, it's rather a starting point for creating your own theme.
+If you find the default theme isn't sufficient for you but you can't or don't want to create your own theme, you can use one of the great themes third-party developers and designers created in the past.
+Check out our [themes][OfficialThemes] page for more details.

+However, if you opt to create your own theme, it is possible too.
+Pico uses [Twig][] for template rendering and this allows you to create themes for your Pico installation.
+The process is genenally as below:
+* Create a folder in the `themes` folder.
+* Add your twig template files, css files and js files as required.
+* Select your theme by specifying the theme folder name in `theme` option in `config/config.yml`.

-All themes must include an `index.twig` file to define the HTML structure of the theme, and a `pico-theme.yml` to set the necessary config parameters.
+All themes must include:
+* an `index.twig` file to define the HTML structure of the theme
+* and a `pico-theme.yml` to set the necessary config parameters.

 Just refer to Pico's default theme as an example.

-You can use different templates for different content files by specifying the `Template` meta header.
-Simply add e.g. `Template: blog` to the YAML header of a content file and Pico will use the `blog.twig` template in your theme folder to display the page.
+You can use different templates, that is different twig file for different content files by specifying the `Template` meta header.
+As an example, adding e.g. `Template: blog` to the YAML header of a content file will instructs Pico to use the `blog.twig` template in your theme folder to render the page.

-Below are the Twig variables that are available to use in themes.
+Below are the Twig variables that are available when defining a theme.
 Please note that URLs (e.g. `{% raw %}{{ base_url }}{% endraw %}`) never include a trailing slash.

 * `{% raw %}{{ site_title }}{% endraw %}` - Shortcut to the site title (see `config/config.yml`)
 * `{% raw %}{{ config }}{% endraw %}` - Contains the values you set in `config/config.yml` (e.g. `{% raw %}{{ config.theme }}{% endraw %}` becomes `default`)